Oral Care and Hygiene

 Turmeric can be used in relief from pain and bleeding of gum in gingivitis.

-Turmeric extracts can be used in the treatment precancerous cells in oral cavity that can appear in your mouth, gums or tongue.
+Turmeric extracts can be used in the treatment of precancerous cells in the oral cavity that can appear in your mouth, gums or tongue.
 (9)

 The magic active compound curcumin present in turmeric have all these beneficial effects.

 You can use turmeric in a number of ways:

 You can add this to your culinary items as a spice.

 Make a paste of turmeric and apply it to the affected area to reduce swelling and pain.

 To prevent dental caries make a paste of turmeric, mustard oil and salt.
 Apply the paste on teeth and gums and massage.

 NEEM (Azadirachta indica)